Albert R. Broccoli: Personal life

 Broccoli married three times.
 In 1940, at the age of 31, he married actress Gloria Blondell, the younger sister of Joan Blondell.
 They later divorced amicably in 1945 without having had children.
 In 1951, he married Nedra Clark, widow of the singer Buddy Clark.
 They adopted a son, Tony Broccoli, after which Nedra became pregnant.
 She died in 1958, soon after giving birth to their daughter, Tina.

 In 1959, Broccoli married actress and novelist Dana Natol.
 They had a daughter, Barbara Broccoli, and Natol adopted his other two children.
 Albert Broccoli became a mentor to Dana's teenage son, Michael G. Wilson.
 The children grew up around the Bond film sets, and his wife's influence on various production decisions is alluded to in many informal accounts.

 In 1966, Broccoli was in Japan with other producers scouting locations to film the next James Bond film You Only Live Twice.
-He had a ticket booked on BOAC Flight 911 and cancelled his ticket on that day so he could see a ninja demonstration.
-Flight 911 crashed due to clear-air turbulence, killing everyone on board.
+They all had tickets booked on BOAC Flight 911 but cancelled their tickets on that day to see could see a ninja demonstration; flight 911 crashed due to clear-air turbulence near Mount Fuji, killing everyone on board.